Simple FileMaker Pro 13 Popover Close in One Script

 In short my tip isn’t “this is how to stop popovers dismissing when you don’t want them to”.
 My tip is “this is how to do it in one script instead of two”.

 Cool huh?
-We have a demo file you can download to play with!
+We have a FileMaker test-run file you can download to play with!

 *This article is provided for free and as-is, use and play at your own risk – but have fun!
 Excelisys does not not provide free support or assistance with any of the above.
 If you would like help or assistance, please consider retaining Excelisys’ FileMaker Pro consulting & development services.